Online POMDP Planning with Anytime Deterministic Optimality Guarantees: Anytime Deterministic Guarantees for Simplified POMDPs

 and,

 Then, the optimal root-value is bounded by,

-The proof is provided in \ref{proof:optimalRecursive}. \end{lemma} In this lemma, we establish that employing the 'partial' root-bound is sufficient for ensuring both upper and lower bounds in relation to the optimal value function at the root node.
+\begin{proof} The proof is provided in \ref{proof:optimalRecursive}. \end{proof} \end{corollary} In this corollary, we establish that employing the 'partial' root-bound is sufficient for ensuring both upper and lower bounds in relation to the optimal value function at the root node.
 This approach differs from that presented in the previous section (see Lemma \ref{lemm1}).
 There, each node in the tree was associated with its unique upper bound based on its value function.
-In contrast, the current lemma demonstrates that using the 'partial' bound across all nodes in the tree, which is valid only at the root, still guarantees bounded value for the optimal root-value function, while avoiding the requirement to maintain a complete belief at each node of the tree.
+In contrast, the current corollary demonstrates that using the 'partial' bound across all nodes in the tree, which is valid only at the root, still guarantees bounded value for the optimal root-value function, while avoiding the requirement to maintain a complete belief at each node of the tree.